 - Practice it: Every fueling and hydration choice on race day must have been tested in a long simulation ride first.
 New gel flavor on race morning is how you DNF.

-Gear and Equipment for SBT GRVL
+Gear & Equipment for Steamboat Gravel

 - Tires: 35–45mm semi-slick gravel tires.
 Don't run sticky XC compounds — the dirt roads are fast.